TickTeam/guide-tt/ios_app/how_to_lock_the_app.md

 1.Slide the screen to the right.

-2.Tap the grear-shaped icon in the upper-right hand corner of the page.
+2.Tap the gear-shaped icon in the upper-right hand corner of the page.

 3.Tap “Advanced Settings”.